notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/New-AzSpringAppDeployment.md

 # New-AzSpringAppDeployment

 ## SYNOPSIS
-Create a new Deployment or update an exiting Deployment.
+Create a new Deployment or Create an exiting Deployment.

 ## SYNTAX